 Invoice Template: If you're using Pandle Pro you also have the option to choose between various templates for your invoices.
 Simply click on the Design Options tab and select the invoice you prefer most.
 You can also upload your company logo here to appear on your invoices when you create them.

 Now you have completed the invoice set up, it's time to start invoicing.
-This short video will explain how to create and send your first customer invoice:

 You will then be asked for key information so Pandle can prepare your invoice.
 Here you'll need to input the customer (you can add a new one from here if they are not on the list), the category (usually sales), the description for the invoice and the price.
 You can add further rows by clicking on the blue '+' button.